open/close all folders

 - Donald Duck in some Disney Comics.

 - Monica Rambeau/Captain Marvel of Nextwave.
 Did you know she used to lead The Avengers?

 - To some extent Peter Parker, Spiderman falls into this, at least in earlier stories.
 He has great skills and ambitions but he is not able to apply himself out of his responsibility as a superhero, as a family man and is often regarded skeptically by his friends for not always being there.

 Films — Animation

 - Uncle Rico from Napoleon Dynamite.

-- Walt in Gran Torino is a subversion.
-He's genuinely Bad Ass, and while his family doesn't pay him much attention or respect, the rest of his neighbourhood certainly does.
+- Downplayed in one interpretation, he's genuinely Bad Ass, and while his family doesn't pay him much attention or respect, the rest of his neighbourhood comes to like and respect him.

 - Another interpretation is that everyone knows Walt is a Jaded Washout except himself: His wife asked their priest to watch after him after her death because she knows that he has no connection to his sons.
 Everyone thinks he is an old crazy man.
 Only after Walt realizes his racism is a flimsy excuse to feel better at the expense of others can he be a hero.

 - Trip McNeely in Can't Hardly Wait.
 Mike Dexter is also on his way to becoming this, as shown by the "Where Are They Now?"
 Epilogue.